akann/events-booking/README.md

 ## Conclusion

 The application works as specified.
-If I spent more time I would have considered storing data in redis differently.
+If I spent more time I would have considered storing data in redis differently - doing validation in `EventModel`.
 Replacing the whole event each time is possibly not the best way to handle the event data.
-Also, would possibly handly expiry with redis EX.